 If you suspect that you or a loved one have been harmed due to the negligence of hospital staff, you need to seek legal assistance.
 Medical malpractice cases, though common, are hard to prove and win.

 That does not mean that you have no case, it simply means that you need a strong legal team to have your back.
-At the Weitz Firm, that is exactly what you are getting.
-When you need a hospital negligence attorney in Philadelphia, you can count on us to work tireless on your behalf.
+At the Weitz Firm, LLC that is exactly what you are getting.
+When you need a hospital negligence attorney in Philadelphia, you can count on us to work tirelessly on your behalf.
 We want to make sure you get the compensation you need for your medical expenses and pain and suffering damages.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.